 For example, calling to mind the first note of Charlie Parker’s Ornithology will reliably approximate a G if I need it.
 So once you’re in tune, shuffle up your 5-star playlist and learn which notes your favourite songs start on.
 And if you note down your vocal range then you can use its physical feel as a rough match too.

 It’s also important to get a clear imprint of the right tones in isolation.
 The best habit here to keep your guitar in good tune, but you can turn directly to audio samples as well.
-Perhaps try building the EADGBE clip below into your everyday listening routines.
+Perhaps try building the EADGBE clip below into your everyday listening routines (see my Altered Tunings Database for sound samples of 60+ others).

 Try singing or humming along to add another level of physical, vibratory familiarity.
 If this stretches your vocal range too much then you can switch up the octaves so the same notes ‘loop’ around a more comfortable area.